Skip to content

 apm compile

 Distribute.
 Any git repository is a valid APM package.
-Publish by pushing to a git remote.
-No registry required.
+Publish by pushing to a git remote — no registry required.
+For offline distribution, CI artifact pipelines, or air-gapped environments, use apm pack and apm unpack to create and consume portable bundles without network access.

-APM compiles agent configuration into the native format of each supported tool:
+APM deploys and compiles agent configuration into the native format of each supported tool:

 The output is native.
 Each tool reads its own format — APM is transparent to the AI agent at runtime.